Kaishiyoku/eslint-plugin-no-switch-statements/docs/rules/no-switch.md

 # Forbid the use of `switch`

-Switch statements work but they are often considerer bad practice and harmful, e.g. when you forget `break` notations.
+Switch statements work but they are often considered bad practice and harmful, e.g. when you forget `break` notations.

 Further information: https://hackernoon.com/flip-the-switch-239d2d479a29